 \section{Face Processing for Training and Recognition}

-When we look into the development of methods of face processing in chronological order as shown in Fig. \ref{fig24}, there are different mainstreams every year.
-In 2014 and 2015, most papers attempted to perform face processing by SAE model and CNN model; while 3D model played an important role in 2016.
-GAN \cite{goodfellow2014generative} has drawn substantial attention from the deep learning and computer vision community since it was first introduce by Goodfellow et al. It can be used in different fields and was also introduced into face processing.
-GANs showed extraordinary talents in 2017, it can perform not only ``one-to-many augmentation'' but also ``many-to-one normalization'', and it broke the limit that face synthesis should be done under supervised way.
-Although GAN has not been widely used in face processing for training and recognition, it has great potential, for example, Dual-Agent GANs (DA-GAN) \cite{zhao2017dual} won the 1st places on verification and identification tracks in the NIST IJB-A 2017 FR competitions.
+We present the development of face processing methods in chronological order in Fig. \ref{fig24}.
+As we can see from the figure, most papers attempted to perform face processing by autoencoder model in 2014 and 2015; while 3D model played an important role in 2016.
+GAN \cite{goodfellow2014generative} has drawn substantial attention from the deep learning and computer vision community since it was first proposed by Goodfellow et al. It can be used in different fields and was also introduced into face processing in 2017.
+GAN can be used to perform ``one-to-many augmentation'' and ``many-to-one normalization'', and it broke the limit that face synthesis should be done under supervised way.
+Although GAN has not been widely used in face processing for training and recognition, it has great latent capacity for preprocessing, for example, Dual-Agent GANs (DA-GAN) \cite{zhao2017dual} won the 1st places on verification and identification tracks in the NIST IJB-A 2017 FR competitions.